happyuc-project/ghuc-private/README.md

 ```

 _NOTE: the `--balance` option will make ghuc-private automatically mine until
-the given Ether balance is achieved._
+the given Hucer balance is achieved._

 ## Logging capture